m1gnus/SUBBASH/README.md

 # SUBBASH

-Substitution cipher / ROT cipher solver in BASH
+SUBSTITUTION CIPHER / ROT CIPHER SOLVER IN BASH -- BY M1GNUS

+in order to see available commands type "help"